 - All teams in the top two tiers have a reserve and a U18 team, split up according to the preseason cups.

-The ZipFiles have the kitbasher files for the teams and sponsors in each country, so you can easily update the kits as you advance through the save.
-Hopefully this is the first of several versions during this release cycle.
-Thanks all!
+Both of the graphics files have the kitbasher files for the teams and sponsors in each country, so you can easily update the kits as you advance through the save.

 You'll need to Login to comment